vita-student-projects/Gr40_3D_MOT_ByteTrackV2/README.md

 | BEVFORMER(validation)  |  0,299 | 1,263          | 0,523          | 0,2559         | 0,7227 |
 | Transfusion(testing \*) | 0,4768 | 0,977         | 0,739          |  0,4335        | 0,289 |

-* Please note that the first two results were obtained by doing evaluation on our own machines, while the transfusion one, was done on the nuscene server, on the test set used for their leaderboard.
+\* Please note that the first two results were obtained by doing evaluation on our own machines, while the transfusion one, was done on the nuscene server, on the test set used for their leaderboard.
 This difference is due to the fact that we only had access to the test set detections from transfusion, and because we are limited in terms of submission to the nuscene evaluation's servers.

-*
+The results are widely different, which is to be expected.
+They come from 3 different type of detectors, which weren't SOTA at the same time.
 ## How to run

 For this, you will need anaconda installed.
 You can follow the instructions [here](https://www.anaconda.com/download).
 Then, in anaconda's terminal, run the following: